OrbitalShell/Orbital-Shell/README.md

 ## About the project

 This shell integrates the <u>most usefull shell commands</u>, and is intented to be extended by coding new commands or downloading new commands modules within a repository of modules.
-Of course it can be enterly customized by using the features integrated to the shell (<u>scripts, functions, commands, aliases, settings, parametrization,...</u>).
+Of course it can be entirely customized by using the features integrated to the shell (<u>scripts, functions, commands, aliases, settings, parametrization,...</u>).
 Having a strong <u>ANSI/VT-100-220-300-500</u> support, it provides structured and colorized display of data and information (support of <u>ASCII, Unicode and 24 bits colors</u>).

 Find any information and documentation about this project on the project's Web Site @ [Orbital SHell Git-Pages](https://orbitalshell.github.io/OrbitalShell/)